darkjenso/FoundryStreamOverlay/README.md

    - In Foundry, go to **Configuration and Setup** → **Add-on Modules** → **Install Module** (or “Browse Packages” if you’re hosting it online).
    - Enable **Foundry Stream Overlay** in **Manage Modules** for your world.

-## Setup

-1. Open **Game Settings** (the cog icon in Foundry).
-2. Go to **Module Settings** → **Configure Layout**.
-3. In “Actor Positions,” set each character’s `Top` and `Left` to position them.
-Check “Hide?” if you want to hide them entirely.
-4. In “Display Options,” choose whether to show names, max HP, and so on.
-5. In “Heart Icon Options,” toggle `Show Heart Icon`, select an image, adjust its `Size`, and use the `Heart Text Offset` slider to move the text up or down over the icon.

-## Usage

-1. **Open Overlay**
-   - Under **Module Settings**, there’s an “Open Overlay Window” option.
-Click that to pop up the overlay in a new window.
-   - Or call the `openOverlayWindow()` function from the console.
-2. **Stream Setup**
-   - Capture that pop-up in OBS (or similar) as a browser/window source.
-   - Apply a **chroma key** filter matching the background colour (default green).
-3. **Live Updates**
-   - Whenever HP changes or you move the layout, the overlay refreshes automatically.
    - You can close and reopen if needed.

 ## Screenshots